 The answer is that you can’t remove split ends without cutting hair.
 But the good news is that you can temporarily seal your split ends.

-As a result, the focus was to deliver something that would improve the condition of the hair but also give control and speed up styling in order to reduce the drying time and subsequently the amount of heat applied to hair during styling.
+As a result, the focus was to deliver something that would improve the condition of the hair but also give control and speed up styling to reduce the drying time and subsequently the amount of heat applied to hair during styling.

-So, yes you can temporarily get rid of split ends without cutting hair.
+So, yes, you can temporarily get rid of split ends without cutting hair.

 How to Prevent Split Ends

-Take a look at our recommendations below for how to prevent split ends.
+Here are my recommendations below for how to prevent split ends.